ihrigb/node-doorbird/README.md

     scheme: Scheme.http, // or https
     host: '<Doorbid IP Address>',
     username: '<Doorbird Username>',
-    password: '<Doorbird Password>'
+    password: '<Doorbird Password>',
-});
+    certificate: '<certificate in pem format>' // can be omitted and is then loaded from the host });
 ```

-> HTTPS is not yet supported, as certificates are self-signed.

 ### Session Management